What You’ll Learn 🎯

 Frequency ODS - included in the Modal Test module as one of the Test methods.

-Time ODS calculates deflection shapes over time, over a time axis, opposite to Frequency ODS which calculates deflection shapes over a frequency axis.
+Time ODS calculates deflection shapes over the time axis, whereas Frequency ODS calculates deflection shapes over the frequency axis.

 Time ODS

-The time ODS module can be added to the setup file like shown in the picture below:
+The Time ODS module can be added to the setup file as shown in the picture below:

-In the Time ODS setup you can select vibration channels as inputs, being acceleration, velocity or displacement channels, and you can Integrate or differentiate them to obtain e.g. displacement as the output quantity.
-A geometry can be created in the same way as in the MT module.
+In the Time ODS setup, you can select vibration channels as inputs—these can be acceleration, velocity, or displacement channels.
+You can also integrate or differentiate them to obtain, for example, displacement as the output quantity.
+The geometry can be created in the same way as in the Modal Test (MT) module.

-For more information about Time ODS please use the following links:
+For more information about Time ODS, please refer to the following links:

 Time ODS Online Help